stadium-software/repeater-datagrid/README.md

     1. ContainerClass: The unique class you assigned to the container (e.g. server-side-datagrid)
     2. DefaultSortField: The SQL column of the default sort field (e.g. ID)
     3. InitialPage (optional): The DataGrid page to display (default is 1)
-    4. PageSize: The number of records to display per DataGrid page (e.g. 10)
+    4. PageSize: The number of records to display per DataGrid page (the same number as added in the "pageSize" query parameter above)
     5. TotalRecords: The total number of records in the dataset (~.StadiumFilterData_Totals.FirstResult.total)

 ![](images/InitialiseScriptParameters.png)

 ### "GetData" Page Script
 When users click the "Previous", "Next" or "Go" paging buttons, the "BasicSelect" query needs to be called with the appropriate parameters.
-The necessary information is returned by the "RepeaterDataGridState" script.
-To make the logic reusable, it is advisable to add a page script that will contain the following actions:
+The information necessary for the query is returned by the "RepeaterDataGridState" script.
+It is advisable to add a page script that will contain the following actions:

 ![](images/GetDataScript.png)